How to Create Easter Crochet Designs That Truly Match Your Decor

 15. Crochet Basket Fillers

-Basket fillers include:
+Basket fillers are things like:

-- small eggs
+- little eggs

 - simple shapes